Scottish Fold: Legal bans

+Registry bans

+Because of its health problems, the breed is not accepted by either the Governing Council of the Cat Fancy or the Fédération Internationale Féline (FIFe).
+GCCF withdrew registrations in 1971 due to crippling deformity of the limbs and tail in some cats and concerns about genetic difficulties and ear problems such as infection, mites, and deafness, but the Folds were exported to the Americas and the breed continued to be established, using outcrossing with British Shorthairs and American Shorthairs.
+Since the initial concerns were brought, the Fold breed has not had the mite and infection problems.

-CFA breeders have stated that using only Fold to non-Fold breeding has eliminated problems with stiff tails, shortened tails and bone lesions.
+Cat Fanciers' Association breeders have stated that using only fold to non-fold breeding has eliminated problems with stiff tails, shortened tails, and bone lesions.
 In the FIFe discussion, the representative for British breeders claimed that they were not seeing the problem in their cats, and that the study which showed that all heterozygous also have the condition had a small sample size.
 An offer of free X-ray radiography was presented to 300 breeders to find a Fold cat with healthy hind legs, but it was never taken up.
 A similar offer was set up by the World Cat Federation together with researcher Leslie Lyons but there was also no response.
-FiFe stated that they will not consider recognizing Scottish Folds if breeders will not allow their breed to be scrutinized.
+FIFe stated that they will not consider recognizing Scottish Folds if breeders will not allow their breed to be scrutinized.

-In a report on Scottish Folds, the Breed Standards Advisory Council (BSAC) for New Zealand Cat Fancy (NZCF) states that "Breeders may not have appreciated the strength of the evidence that heterozygous cats can and do develop [feline] OCD."
+In a report on Scottish Folds, the Breed Standards Advisory Council for New Zealand Cat Fancy (NZCF) states that "Breeders may not have appreciated the strength of the evidence that heterozygous cats can and do develop [feline] OCD."
 While research shows that all heterozygous Folds develop OCD, and anecdotal evidence shows that heterozygous Folds can and do develop OCD, they do not show whether mildly affected parents are more likely to have mildly affected offspring.
 They also do not show what percentage of Folds are severely affected.
 The report states that there is not enough information to justify banning Scottish Fold matings, but enough to justify a level of concern.
 Recommended guidelines include: